QubesOS/qubes-posts/2026-02-06-fedora-43-templates-available.md

 - `fedora-43-xfce` (default Fedora template with the [Xfce](https://xfce.org/) desktop environment)
 - `fedora-43` (alternative Fedora template with the [GNOME](https://www.gnome.org/) desktop environment)
 - `fedora-43-minimal` ([minimal template](https://doc.qubes-os.org/en/latest/user/templates/minimal-templates.html) for advanced users)

+**Note:** Fedora 43 template availability for Qubes OS 4.2 will be announced separately.

 There are two ways to upgrade a template to a new Fedora release: